Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 découvrez une analyse comparative détaillée des lois hamon et chatel pour faciliter la résiliation de votre assurance et changer d'assureur en toute simplicité.

-The specific obligations imposed on insurers by Chatel
+The specific obligations imposed by Chatel on insurers

 Leaving your insurer without waiting for the contract anniversary

 This freedom naturally encourages policyholders to compare regularly.
 Sites like LesFurets.com have multiplied, offering consumers intuitive comparison tools to evaluate different offers.
-This price transparency has pushed insurers to lower prices or improve coverages to justify a higher premium.
+This price transparency has pushed insurers to lower their prices or improve their coverages to justify a higher premium.

-The exception of borrower insurance under Hamon
+The borrower insurance exception under Hamon

 Borrower insurance benefits from a particular regime.
-Under the Hamon law, it is possible to cancel this insurance at any time during the first year, whereas for other insurances freedom begins after 12 months.
+Under the Hamon law, it is possible to cancel this insurance at any time during the first year, whereas for other insurances, freedom begins after 12 months.
 This differentiated treatment recognizes an economic reality: a borrower must quickly find an alternative insurance before finalizing their mortgage loan.

 Increase of the withdrawal period: 14 days instead of 7